cr3ation/merge-user/README.md

 # Merge User
-> Merge users in macOS.
+> Because name changes sucks.

-A tool for Mac Administrators or users in an environment where an IdP is used to authenticate users at macOS login screen.
+Are you an Mac Admin or macOS user in an environment where an IdP is used to authenticate login?

-In event of user changes ID (happily married) macOS will create a new local user – rendering user unable to access its Documents, Keychain, FileVault, settings etc.
+Have you just married and your company updated your ID and are now unable to access your Documents, Keychain, FileVault and settings?

-  Merge User lets you merge one users Name and Home Directory to another while keeping the original User ID, adding the new User ID as an alias.
+__Merge User.app__ lets you keep all your old files/settings but lets you keep your new updated name.
+Keeping your original User ID, adding you new User Name as an alias.

 <img src="Tutorial/merge-user-interface.png" alt="drawing" width="500"/><img src="Tutorial/merge-user-about.png" alt="drawing" width="700"/>